 In short, I’m the Rebel Project Manager, and this is my Guide.
 Welcome.

-I’m the author of six project management books:
+I’m the author of seven project management books:

 - Collaboration Tools for Project Managers (a PMI bestseller)